List of book-burning incidents: "Unacceptable writings" (by Athanasius)

-The Sibylline books (various times)
+Sibylline books (various times)

 The Sibylline Books were a collection of oracular sayings.
 According to myth, the Cumaean sibyl offered Lucius Tarquinius Superbus the books for a high price, and when he refused, burned three.
 When he refused to buy the remaining six at the same price, she again burned three, finally forcing him to buy the last three at the original price.
 The quindecimviri sacris faciundis watched over the surviving books in the Temple of Jupiter Optimus Maximus, but could not prevent their being burned when the temple burned down in 83 BC.
 They were replaced by a similar collection of oracular sayings from around the Mediterranean in 76 BC, along with the sayings of the Tiburtine sibyl, and then checked by priests for perceived accuracy as compared to the burned originals.
 These remained until for political reasons they were burned by Flavius Stilicho (died 408).

 Writings of Priscillian (by Roman authorities)

 In 385, the theologian Priscillian of Ávila became the first Christian to be executed by fellow-Christians as a heretic.
 Some (though not all) of his writings were condemned as heretical and burned.
 For many centuries they were considered irreversibly lost, but surviving copies were discovered in the 19th century.